-In an EHT MU PPDU, the combination of EHT-LTF type and GI duration is indicated in U-SIG field.
+In an EHT MU PPDU, the combination of EHT-LTF type and GI duration is indicated in EHT-SIG field.
 In an EHT TB PPDU, the combination of EHT-LTF type and GI duration is indicated in the Trigger frame that triggers the transmission of the PPDU.
 If an EHT PPDU is an EHT sounding NDP, the combinations of EHT-LTF types and GI durations are listed in 36.3.18 (EHT sounding NDP).